Wynne-Tran/SportManagement_Asp.NET/README.md

 Implement CRUD Functionality

 The GBC Sporting Technical Support website consists of web pages that support two types of users.
+It lets administrators manage the products, technicians, customers, incidents, and product registrations that are in the database.
+It lets technicians update incidents that have been assigned to them.
-Improve URLs for the application Improve the Razor Views Use TempData to display messages
+Improve URLs for the application
+Improve the Razor Views
+Use TempData to display messages
 Add filtering to page
 Improve validation